hpcgroup/AriesNCL/README.md

 Call the function below to initialize PAPI and set up the counters.
-It expects a file called 'counters.txt' in the same directory as the executable with a newline-delimeted list of counter names to record:
+It expects a file called 'counters.txt' in the same directory as the executable with a newline-delimited list of counter names to record:
 ```
 void InitAriesCounters(char *progname, int my_rank, int reporting_rank_mod,
 int* AC_event_set, char*** AC_events, long long** AC_values, int* AC_event_count)